Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 ```

 Pretty sweet right?
 Let's now imagine the shovill job would take 24h to finish and we just started it with a wrong option!
-Luckely we can stop a running job with the key combination `CTRL + C`.
+Luckily we can stop a running job with the key combination `CTRL + C`.
 Try that now with the below command: run it and kill immediately it with `CTRL + C`.

 ```
 shovill --R1 fake_R1.fq.gz --R2 fake_R2.fq.gz --outdir assembly_job_1  --force --cpus 10 --ram 4 > /dev/null 2>&1